pchristensenB/box-salesforce-uielements-demo/README.md

 ## Setting up Box UI Elements with Community
-Now you can build your community site and use the Box UI Elements in your Builder.
-For this sample there are four seperate elements exposed as Custom Lightning Components.
-Please note that by default the access to the Box folders is via the Service Account created in the JWT application step.
-Please add this service account to the folders you want to access in the community.
+Go to Digital Experiences and create a new site.

-To login to your community with your standard salesforce user enable this setting in the Community Workspaces->Administration
+To enable login to your community with your standard salesforce user enable this setting in the Community Workspaces-> Administration
 ![Login setting](/images/25-login.png)

-You also need to add the site of your community to the CORS exceptions in the Box application configuration and the URLs used by the builder.
-There are three sites you need to add
+You also need to add the host of your community to the CORS exceptions in your Box JWT application configuration.
+There are three hosts you need to add

 For the builder:
 - https://your-sf-community-sub-domain.builder.salesforce-communities.com
 - https://your-sf-community-sub-domain.livepreview.salesforce-communities.com

 For when you have published your site.
-Open the digital experiences page in Salesforce and you should see URL(s) there
+Open the digital experiences page in Salesforce and you should see host there
 ![Preview Box Content Explorer](/images/24-dt.png)

-Add the URLs from above to the CORS Domains to your Box JWT App
+Add the hosts from above to the CORS Domains to your Box JWT App

 ![Preview Box Content Explorer](/images/10-box-cors-configuration.png)

+Now you can build your community site and use the Box UI Elements in your site.
+For this sample there are four seperate elements exposed as Custom Aura Lightning Components.
+Please note that by default the access to the Box folders is via the Service Account created in the JWT application step.
+Please add this service account to the folders you want to access in the community.

 ![Preview Box Content Explorer](/images/12-components.png)